 It sounded like the well-worn platitudes of a new signing: Eden was still expected to take all the plaudits with Thorgan continuing to play the role of 'the brother of'.
 It could not have worked out more differently — and happily — for the Dortmund new boy.

-Hazard grabbed 10 goals and 11 assists in the last of his five Bundesliga seasons with Gladbach.
-Though he didn't manage double figures for goals with seven in his first season at Dortmund, he did register 13 assists in his new colours, a tally bettered only by teammate Jadon Sancho and Bundesliga record-breaker Thomas Müller of Bayern.
+Though Thorgan didn't manage double figures for goals with seven in his first season at Dortmund, he did register 13 assists in his new colours, a tally bettered only by teammate Jadon Sancho and Bundesliga record-breaker Thomas Müller of Bayern.

 Watch: All of Thorgan Hazard's Bundesliga goals and assists in 2019/20

 Sancho's stunning performances and the goals of Erling Haaland meant they received the lion's share of the plaudits and headlines, but Hazard was almost as influential: he was involved in 20 league goals, a feat bettered by just seven players league-wide with the likes of Kai Havertz (Bayer Leverkusen) and Marcus Thuram (Gladbach) behind him.

-The fact he was then handed the iconic number 10 shirt — vacated by Mario Götze — was recognition of his 2019/20 influence, and more than a nod to Dortmund's hopes for the role he was to play in the 2020/21 campaign.
+The fact he was then handed the iconic number 10 shirt — vacated by Mario Götze — was recognition of his 2019/20 influence, where he became his country's top goal-getter in the division having surpassed ex-Schalke and Hamburg man Emile Mpenza's 34.
+It was also more than a nod to Dortmund's hopes for the role he was to play in the 2020/21 campaign.

 It could have been very different, though.
 Julian Brandt arrived at the Signal Iduna Park at the same time, and with Götze and Marco Reus already on the books and Sancho a sure-fire starter in the three behind the lone striker, Hazard looked like he might face a battle for a place in Lucien Favre's starting XI.

 But Dortmund's former Swiss tactician knew exactly what he was getting, having handed Hazard his Bundesliga debut when the Belgium international had joined Gladbach — initially on loan — for the 2014/15 season.